pablos123/environment/docs/bash-coding-standards.md

 fi
 ```

 Branches become greppable, indentation reflects control flow, and the failure response (`die`, `continue`, `return 0`) reads like prose rather than being tucked at the end of a chain.
-The third form — `if ! cmd; then :; fi` — is the explicit "swallow failure" idiom, replacing `cmd || true`.
+The third form is the explicit "swallow failure" idiom, replacing `cmd || true`.

-`if cmd; then` also suspends `set -e` for `cmd`.
+`if cmd` also suspends `set -e` for `cmd`.
 That is documented bash semantics for any test position; the suspension is intentional behavior, not an oversight.

 The rule applies to **command-level** control flow only.
 It does not apply to: